 Falling Waters Trail is also part of the Mountains to Sea Trail as it works it’s way from the Hanging Rock State Park area through Oak Ridge to the watershed lakes of North Greensboro.
 Along the loop you’ll come across a spur that leads to Haw River Road specifically built for the Mountains to Sea thru-hikers.
 To avoid taking this trail, stay on the paths blazed with a white diamond.

 Falling Waters Trail opened in May of 2016.
-The trail was built by volunteers associated with the Oak Ridge Mountains to Sea Trail Committee, a group working hard to move the MST off of roads and onto trails and sidewalks in the boundaries of Oak Ridge NC.
+The trail was built by a Scout Troop and by volunteers associated with the Oak Ridge Mountains to Sea Trail Committee, a group working hard to move the MST off of roads and onto trails and sidewalks in the boundaries of Oak Ridge NC.
 Give them a thanks as you walk the trail.